kidem42/Tg_bot_receipt_recognition/README.md

 1. Create a new Google Sheet where you want to store the receipt data
 2. Open the Script Editor (Extensions → Apps Script)
 3. Copy the content of `pyHandler.gs` into the editor
-4. Replace the placeholder `'GOOGLE_SCRIPT_API_KEY'` with the same key you specified in your `.env` file
-5. Configure the Google Apps Script settings (optional):
+4. Configure the Google Apps Script settings in the GENERAL_CONFIG object:
    - `insertAtTop`: Set to `true` to insert new records at the top of the spreadsheet, or `false` to append at the bottom
    - `use12HourFormat`: Set to `true` for AM/PM time format, or `false` for 24-hour format
+   - `enableLogging`: Set to `true` to enable logging to a Logs sheet, or `false` to disable

+5. Configure column settings in the COLUMN_CONFIG object:
+   - Enable or disable specific columns by setting their values to `true` or `false`
+   - Hide columns by adding their names to the HIDDEN_COLUMNS array
+   - Set column order by arranging names in the COLUMN_ORDER array

-6. Configure group-specific template messages in `config.py` (optional):
+6. Configure group-specific template messages in `config.py`:
    ```python
    # Message templates for specific user groups
    GROUP_MESSAGE_TEMPLATES = {